Neutrino secret self-interactions: a booster shot for the cosmic neutrino background: Conclusions

-Furthermore, we also compute the expected event rate for the net boosted \cnub{} using coherent scattering on a generic lead-based detector.
+Furthermore, we also computed the expected event rate for the net boosted \cnub{} using coherent scattering on a generic lead-based detector.
 We find that for a reasonable choice of parameters, the upscattered \cnub{} flux can be comparable to the DSNB flux at lower recoil energies, while for larger energies the DSNB flux dominates.
-A na\"ive estimate indicates that an exposure of $\sim 400$~ton$\cdot$y, such as the expected in RES-NOVA-3, would be needed to start exploring the parameter space in our scenario.
+A na\"ive estimate indicates that an exposure of $\sim 400$~ton$\cdot$y, such as the expected by the RES-NOVA collaboration in the future stage-3 of the project~\cite{Pattavina:2020cqc}, would be needed to start exploring the parameter space in our scenario.
+However, obtaining competitive constraints in comparison to current limits seems rather difficult to achieve with this technology.
 For smaller values of the mediator mass (which would be in tension with BBN in standard cosmologies), one can get stronger self-interaction cross-sections.
 In such a scenario, the boosted \cnub{} flux can dominate over the DSNB, and hence already by probed by experiments.
 However, theoretically it is difficult to motivate such large cross-sections in standard $\Lambda$CDM cosmology, and one needs to invoke further exotic scenarios.

 A couple of additional comments are in order.
-One might imagine that the boosted \cnub{} component may show up in a detector like PTOLEMY.
+One might imagine that the boosted \cnub{} component may show up in a detector like PTOLEMY\,\cite{PTOLEMY:2019hkd}.
 However, the event rate in PTOLEMY from such a boosted component is tiny, and hence not observable.
-Secondly, the upscattering of the \cnub{} can also take place from high energy cosmogenic neutrinos, coming from far-away sources such as active galactic nuclei.
+Secondly, the upscattering of the \cnub{} can also take place from high energy cosmogenic neutrinos, coming from far-away sources such as active galactic nuclei~\cite{PhysRevLett.49.234}.
 The resultant boosted \cnub{} component can be an important source of flux at higher energies, and have consequences for neutrino telescopes.
 One can also imagine similar boosting mechanisms to take place from solar and atmospheric neutrinos, however these sources are rather nearby, and hence boosting may not be efficient.
-Nonetheless, we believe that searching for boosted relic neutrinos with present and next-generation neutrino telescopes will help shed valuable light on the existence of secret self-interactions of neutrinos.